Principia-Turtle/Archive/content/Author-Orfeus.md

 Spineshatter (A)

-I have always enjoyed quite many aspects of the game, like discovering secret locations (got banned to making it to GM Island), the community, raiding, but mostly theorycrafting.
+I have always enjoyed quite many aspects of the game, like discovering secret locations (got banned to making it to GM Island, or rather trolling to be GM since I had the location tag ;D ), the community, raiding, but mostly theorycrafting.

 Also I tend to question things presented as meta with no data to back it up, I have noticed each server has different metas sometimes and when you check the sources, they just present some formulas and rules without derivations.